jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

   self.assertEqual(dict(), {})

 the test passes.
-This is how to make an empty dictionary_
+These are two ways to make an empty dictionary_

 refactor: make it better
 #################################################################################